deepakness/deepak-notes-hugo/content/posts/google-search-operators.md

 ```
 "NFT" AND ("whitepaper" OR "white paper" OR "research paper" OR "research" OR "ebook") AND filetype:PDF
 ```

+📢 Please note that most of the time, it doesn't matter if you're putting these Google search operators at the beginning or end of a search query.

 You get the idea, right?